 The scope of this series is intentionally broad: book proposals are welcome on any aspect of the orders’ history, both medieval and modern.
 They may draw from a wide range of disciplines, and may consider any of the orders’ geographical zones of operation.
 We are happy to consider proposals for monographs, thematically coherent collections of articles, as well as critical editions and translations of primary sources (target length per volume 100,000 to 150,000 words).

-If you would like to submit a proposal for this series, please e-mail one of the general editors.
-We will then be able to send you more detailed information about the proposal submission process.
+If you would like to submit a proposal for this series, please email the general editors.

 Medieval Authorship and Cultural Exchange in the Late Fifteenth Century The Utrecht Chronicle of the Teutonic Order